 All in all, white hat SEO takes longer but has longer-lasting results.
 You’ll never have to worry whether or not you’re risking your site’s overall integrity or ranking.
 Black hat SEO is often tempting, but it often results in your site getting permanently down-ranked.

-Earlier in the article, we mentioned an incredibly useful tool called Backlink Finder (comming soon!).
+Earlier in the article, we mentioned an incredibly useful tool called Backlink Checker.
 This tool is hands-down one of the best backlinking tools ever created.
 First off, it will analyze your site.
 You’ll be able to calculate how many backlinks your site already had along with the quality of each backlink that’s directed back to your site.
 This is a great tool to set benchmarks for your own site’s performance.

-Secondly, Backlink Finder allows you to analyze your competitors’ backlinks.
+Secondly, Backlink Checker allows you to analyze your competitors’ backlinks.
 You’ll be able to see all of the backlinks that your competitors are using to rank their sites.
 You can then contact these sites directly to figure out what you need to do to get a backlink from them!

-Lastly, Backlink Finder has a built-in algorithm that suggests the highest-quality link prospects that you should look into.
+Lastly, Backlink Checker has a built-in algorithm that suggests the highest-quality link prospects that you should look into.
 It analyzes the niche of your existing site and then cross-references that with the top-ranking SERPs results for primary keywords on your site.
 Then, it analyzes the top-performing websites and lists them out for you.

-Backlink Finder is a great tool for identifying potential link prospects and spying on your competitors.
+Backlink Checker is a great tool for identifying potential link prospects and spying on your competitors.
 However, it may not give you a full picture of the quality and authoritativeness of each link.
 This is where Ranktracker’s SERP Checker tool comes in clutch.

 The tool allows you to input keywords relating to your site’s niche.
 Then, you’ll be able to manually scroll through the top-ranking sites and pages in that particular niche.